-While previous literature suggests that the distinct radiative effects of GHGs, the SST magnitude and the SST pattern may contribute to projected changes in the BDC, no previous study has explicitly quantified their importance; this is the goal of our study.
-Here, we perform climate model experiments to decompose the response of the BDC to an abrupt quadrupling of CO2

-- 110 into three components: 1) the rapid adjustment, or direct component, associated with CO2 radiative effects in the absence of SST change; 2) a contribution from the global-average sea surface temperature (SST) change termed throughout the rest of the study as a global uniform SST warming; and 3) the SST pattern effect.
+While previous literature suggests that the distinct radiative effects of GHGs, the SST magnitude, and the SST pattern may contribute to projected changes in the BDC, no previous study has explicitly quantified their importance; this is the goal of our study.
+Here, we perform climate model experiments to decompose the response of the BDC to an abrupt quadrupling of $CO_2$ into three components: (1) the rapid adjustment, or direct component, associated with $CO_2$ radiative effects in the absence of SST change; (2) a contribution from the global-average sea surface temperature (SST) change termed a global uniform SST warming throughout the rest of the study; and (3) the SST pattern effect.
 The goal is to understand the distinct contributions of the three components and assess the extent to which they can be combined to explain the overall BDC response.
-We further compare the magnitudes of the rapid adjustment and SST pattern effects on the BDC with the effect of spread in global mean - 115 SST change due to CO2 across climate models.
-The remainder of the paper is laid out as follows: Section 2 describes the atmospheric model and experimental set-up; Section 3 presents the results and Section 4 summarises our main findings and conclusions.
+We further compare the magnitudes of the rapid adjustment and SST pattern effects on the BDC with the effect of spread in global-mean SST change due to $CO_2$ across climate models.
+The remainder of the paper is laid out as follows: Sect.
+2 describes the atmospheric model and experimental set-up; Sect.
+3 presents the results, and Sect.
+4 summarizes our main findings and conclusions.

-2 Data and Methods
+2 Data and methods